 3.F-Making Learning Meaningful for All Children Birth - 12 Months 12 - 24 Months 24 - 36 Months 3F.1 Educators have conversations with the children about their experiences.
-ELM activity plans consistently encountries and home environments. urage caregivers to connect activity content to t familiar items and experiences in children's classroom Communication/Language • Example: "The little boy is smiling.
+ELM activity plans consistently encount and home environments. urage caregivers to connect activity content to familiar items and experiences in children's classroom Communication/Language • Example: "The little boy is smiling.
 He is playing with his daddy.
 You play with your daddy!
 What do you like to play with your daddy?"
-(Activity Plan Block 5) Example: "The baby in our book is going to sleep.
+(Activity Plan Block 5) • Example: "The baby in our book is going to sleep.
 The mommy is saying 'shhh' to the animals because they are making noise.
 The noise may bother the baby.
 You have a baby at your house, Tameka.
 Do people ever say 'shhh' when your baby brother is going to sleep?"
-(Activity Plan Block 14) Communication/Language • Example: "Have you ever walked in a rain puddle?
+(Activity Plan Block 14) Example: "Have you ever walked in a rain puddle?
 What was it like?"
 (Activity Plan Block 10) 3F.2 Show two examples of classroom experiences you have created that involve members of children's families.
 ELM encourages caregivers to consider family interests in decisions about specific skills to observe and that caregiver(s) and family member(s) to communicate in person about children's progress including observations and follow-up plans (see p.
 68 in the ELM Curriculum User Guide: Birth - 36 Months).
 3.G-Using Instruction to Deepen Children's Understanding and Build Their Skills and Knowledge Birth - 12 Months 12 - 24 Months 24 - 36 Months 3G.1 As a child refines skills or gains a new skill, educators fine-tune their teaching support to advance that child's further learning (scaffolding).
-3G.2 As a child refines skills or gains a new skill, and achievable experiences for children Extra support strategies offer children en.
-There are two types of scaffolding tips in the additional help, often by focusing on specific pmentally appropriate practice of offering challenging ne more scaffolding tips section of each activity plan. parts of an activity.
+3G.2 As a child refines skills or gains a new skill, educators advance that child's further learning by making the activity a little more difficult (scaffolding).
+3G.7 Show one example of how you have made activities a little more difficult, as children refine skills or gain new skills, to advance each child's further learning (scaffolding). and achievable experiences for children Extra support strategies offer children adding challenge to an activity.
+These the ELM Curriculum User Guide: Bir Additionally, ELM recommends condithat supports continued development of en.
+There are two types of scaffolding tips in the additional help, often by focusing on specific tips can be used to modify activities to support $th - 36 \ Months$).
+Sucting and reviewing focused child observation of observed skills.
+Each Guide for Observing a pmentally appropriate practice of offering challenging the more scaffolding tips section of each activity plan. parts of an activity.
 Enrichment tips offer ideas for the children as they refine or gain new skills (see p.
-55 in educators advance that child's further learning by making the activity a little more difficult the ELM Curriculum User Guide: Bir th-36 Months). (scaffolding).
-3G.7 Show one example of how you have made activities a little more difficult, as children refine skills or gain new skills, to advance each child's further learning (scaffolding). that supports continued development of observed skills.
-Each Guide for Observing a ans for the purposes of determining a follow-up plan and Individualizing suggests ways to reinforce an eget skill (see p.
-69 in the ELM Curriculum User 3G.3 Educators use their knowledge of curriculum content to pose problems and ask questions that stimulate the children to think. • • • • ore of the following 10 caregiver actions that are y NAEYC (1. acknowledge, 2. encourage, 3. serve and
+55 in the purposes of determining a follow-up plan and Individualizing suggests ways to reinforce an aget skill (see p.
+69 in the ELM Curriculum User 3G.3 Educators use their knowledge of curriculum content to pose problems and ask questions that stimulate the children to think. ore of the following 10 caregiver actions that are y NAEYC (1. acknowledge, 2. encourage, 3. serve and